\[Legacy] Internal/External Users

 a. same (<user@example.com>) as the domain of your NotionApps account (<you@example.com>)

-b. same (<user@mydomain.com>) as one of the custom domains connected to your apps (app.mydomain.com)
+b. same (<user@example.com>) as one of the custom domains connected to your apps (app.example.com)

 {% hint style="info" %}